eightfish-org/eightfish/docs/upgrade.md

 {"version": 2}
 ```

-As you noticed, the version has been upgrade from 1 to 2.
+As you noticed, the version has been upgraded from 1 to 2.
 We have done the upgrading process, yes, you can
 get that: we use the blockchain to distribute the software, and execute it off chain.
 This is an awesome
 feature of EightFish.

+You can also check the on-chain storage and events in the polkadot.js web app, that's simple as you imagined.